 Any trick started outside of the course or while holding the rope will not be scored.
-A trick started on the course but finished off the course will be scored.
+A trick started on the course but finished in control off the course will be scored.
 After falling, riders may only swim to their board.
 Swimming back up the course to increase ride time, may result in disqualification.
 A rider must choose which side they will ride (starboard or port) at registration.
-The Judges may choose to disallow any subsequent request to change sides.
-The rider must complete his entire run on the boat set up for their selected side.
+Event Organizers may determine if switching sides during a competition run or during a competition event is allowable.
 The Event Organizer and Judges may disallow tricks which leave loose equipment on the course.
 It is the riders' responsibility to inform the Judges of a trick which will result in loose equipment on the course.
 The rider under normal conditions will be disqualified for intentional contact with the boat once underway.
 An exception to this is if the boat abruptly slows down or the wake abruptly changes and the rider is thrust toward the boat; the judges may determine to not disqualify the rider.
 Swim platform starts and exits shall not be permitted.
 Only one rider shall be allowed on the course at one time (e.g. no tandem riding) unless specifically provided for as a separate Division.